-Morristown NJ Restraining Order Dropped
+Morristown Restraining Order Dropped

-NJ Restraining Order Attorneys with offices in Morristown, NJ
+Restraining Order Attorneys with offices in Morristown, NJ

-Here is an example of a Morristown NJ restraining order dropped thanks to the Tormey Law Firm LLC.
+Here is an example of a Morristown restraining order dropped thanks to the Tormey Law Firm LLC.
 Travis J. Tormey recently represented a client and helped the client get a restraining order dismissed in Morris County Superior Court in Morristown, New Jersey.

 The client was subject to a permanent restraining order after an alleged incident that involved his ex-girlfriend.
 A superior court judge initially issued a temporary restraining order (TRO) and then scheduled a hearing to determine whether a final restraining order (FRO) should be issued.
 Before the date of the FRO hearing, the client contacted the Tormey Law Firm and enlisted Mr. Tormey’s assistance.